bodleian/iipsrv-openjpeg-docker/README.md

 ### Start the container

-    $ docker run -d -p 8080:80 bdlss/iipsrv.openjpeg
+    $ docker run -d -p 80:80 bdlss/iipsrv.openjpeg

-This will push the docker containers port 80 to your localhost port 8080.
+This will push the docker container port 80 to your localhost port 80.
+Change the first parameter to 8080 if required (i.e. you already have a webserver running on your local machine).

 ### Images